wooseokyourself/people-detector/README.md

 # people-detector
-Module for node.js, based on OpenCV DNN, YOLO and COCO dataset.
+Module for node.js, based on OpenCV DNN with cpu, YOLO and COCO dataset.

 # Dependencies
 - Linux